Insured vs Claimant Delays, Public Adjusters, and the Nuclear Option: The Appraisal Clause

 The Public Adjuster: When the Claim Stops Being Ignored

-A public adjuster changes the risk profile of the file.
+A public adjuster doesn’t just “help.”
+They change the risk profile of the file.

 Public Adjuster on an Insured’s Claim